benhamad/blog/2024-04-12-dramalive.md

-That said, a particular link is heavily shared in the internet to be used with this application, it's available to anyone searching for the name of the application online.
+That said, a particular link is heavily shared in the internet to be used with this application, it's available to anyone searching for the name of the `dramalive` online.
 And with TikTok and other social media platforms, it got shared more and more.

 This link is for a service called "fgcode".
 This service seems to be offering